Enterprise Architecture Benefits

 Financial Manager

-A financial manager can make sure that investments in innovation are more aligned with the strategy and that the usage of resources is more in line with the business case.
+A financial manager can ensure that investments in innovation align with the strategy and that the usage of resources is more in line with the business case.

 • Financial Landscape Map, with a view on justified costs of assets and projects in line with the strategy.